 En bloc removal may not be possible in all cases, and your surgeon may not know if en bloc is possible until you are in surgery.
 For example, if your scar tissue capsule is very thick or tightly adhered to the chest wall, en bloc removal may not be possible.
 However, a surgeon experienced in en bloc removal will know how to remove your implants and scar capsule as carefully as possible.

 En bloc removal is also called a total capsulectomy.
 A capsulectomy is the removal of the scar tissue, or capsule, that naturally forms around a breast implant.
 A capsulectomy can be partial or total.
 A partial capsulectomy is when only part of the capsule is removed.
 A total capsulectomy is when the entire scar tissue capsule is removed.
 A total capsulectomy is better but is not always possible.
 For example, if your scar tissue is too tightly stuck to the chest wall, a surgeon may find it too risky to attempt to remove all of the scar tissue.

 When you have selected a board-certified plastic surgeon experienced in en bloc procedures, you should ask the surgeon how many en bloc procedures he or she has performed.
 You also can ask to speak with one or more of your surgeon’s patients who had the same surgery to ask about their experience.
+If you want a breast lift at the same time, that is something you should also ask your plastic surgeon about.
 You may also ask for before and after pictures of the plastic surgeon’s own patients.